An interactive visualization of revenue and spending data for Kansas school districts.

 Spending and revenue data is from Kansas State Department of Education.
 Inflation-adjusted data calculated using Consumer Price Index, all items, 1982-84=100 (series CUUR0000SA0) from U.S. Bureau of Labor Statistics.
 The price level used for 2016 is for the first half of 2016.
 Visualization created using Tableau Public.

-Click here to open the visualization in a new window.
+Click here to use the visualization.